 |Assessment||Submission of written work to specified word lengths with accompanying critical commentaries.|

-By enhancing your skills in writing, literary editing and teaching writing in the classroom, you are preparing for a number of roles where knowledge of writing and the processes of writing are important.
-There may also be opportunities for research registration at MPhil/PhD level in our Cultural Research Institute.
+By enhancing your skills in writing, literary revision and reflection, you are preparing for a number of roles where knowledge of writing and the processes of writing are important such as

-• becoming writers of fiction, poetry, script, children's writing and memoir
+• writers of fiction, poetry, script, children's writing and memoir

 • editing anthologies and journals online and in print